Designing the advanced version of a forgotten game from the 80s, and making it 3D printable at home

 Ancient:

-The mounting platform mates up with the dragon bases to ensure our dragons always have a legal facing.
-We add a marking line on each mounting platform to provide an additional visual indicator of the dragon’s facing:
+The mounting platform mates up with the dragon bases to ensure dragons always have a legal facing.
+I added a marking line on each mounting platform to provide an additional visual indicator of the dragon’s facing:

-Printing the dragon models on an FDM printer produces adequate results, but the higher resolution of a resin (SLA) printer would produce better results:
+Printing the dragon models on an FDM printer produced adequate results, but the higher resolution of a resin (SLA) printer would produce better results:

-In addition to the dragon models, we also need an egg token with a way to attach it to the dragon which has captured it.
-A simple approach works:
+In addition to the dragon models, I designed an egg token with a simple attachment to the dragon which has captured it:

-We need a 3D-printable system for elevating dragons to their appropriate height.
-We want this height system to be modular and easily adjusted, ensuring heights are at discrete values of 1 to 9 units (with the possibility of extending higher if needed).
+I needed a 3D-printable system for elevating dragons to their appropriate height.
+I wanted this height system to be modular and easily adjusted, ensuring heights are at discrete values of 1 to 9 units (with the possibility of extending higher if needed).

-This works fine, but it is cumbersome and slows down gameplay.
-Inserting a new riser or changing the facing of the dragon both require removing and replacing the dragon (or one of the existing risers).
-One of our design goals was fast-paced gameplay, so to address this a telescoping solution was designed:
+This worked fine, but was cumbersome to use and slowed down gameplay.
+Inserting a new riser or changing the facing of the dragon both required removing and replacing the dragon (or one of the existing risers).
+One of my primary design goals was fast-paced gameplay, so to address this a telescoping solution was designed:

 The bottom piece of the telescoping riser can be used similar to the previous stacking height riser, or the top may be removed and the telescoping feature added: